A-Momin/noteshub/nts/notes_aws.md

         aws_secret_access_key = PERSONAL_SECRET_ACCESS_KEY
         ```

-8. **config vs credentials**:
+4. **config vs credentials**:

-    - The `config` file stores configuration settings like the default region and output format, while the `credentials` file stores access keys and secret access keys.
+    - The `config` file stores configuration settings like the default region and output format, while the `credentials` file stores access keys and secret access keys for each profile.
     - The `config` file contains configuration options, whereas the `credentials` file contains sensitive authentication credentials.
-    - The AWS CLI uses both files together to manage AWS configurations and credentials.
+    - The `~/.aws/config` and `~/.aws/credentials` files are both used by the AWS Command Line Interface (CLI) to manage AWS configurations and credentials, but they serve different purposes:

+5. **IAM Role Assumption (Optional)**:

+    - `Cross-Account Access`:
+        - If you need to access resources in one AWS account from another account, you can set up IAM roles and use role assumption.
+        - Configure role assumption in the AWS CLI configuration or use temporary credentials obtained via the aws sts assume-role command.

 #### AWS CLI

--   The `~/.aws/config` and `~/.aws/credentials` files are both used by the AWS Command Line Interface (CLI) to manage AWS configurations and credentials, but they serve different purposes:
 -   `$ aws configure list`
+-   `$ aws configure set output json` -> Set the output format: `json`, `text`, or `table`
 -   `$ aws configure get property_name [--profile profile_name]`
 -   `$ aws configure get aws_access_key_id`
 -   `$ aws configure get region --profile ht`